Tetbury Road railway station

-Tetbury Road railway station was built by the Cheltenham & Great Western Union Railway to serve the Gloucestershire villages of Kemble and Coates, and the town of Tetbury.
+Tetbury Road railway station served Kemble, Coates and Tetbury, in Gloucestershire, England.
+It was built by the Cheltenham & Great Western Union Railway, operating between 1845 and 1963.

 History

 The station was situated on the Golden Valley Line, to the north of the bridge where the line passes over the Fosse Way.
-The site was carefully chosen so as to be outside the land around Kemble, which was owned by Robert Gordon, who forbade the construction of a public station on his land.
+The site was carefully chosen so as to be outside the land around Kemble, which was owned by Robert Gordon who forbade the construction of a public station on his land.